Army to allow completion of Dakota Access oil pipeline

 - See photos from the Dakota Access Pipeline protests.

+The Standing Rock Sioux, whose reservation is just downstream from the crossing, fears a leak would pollute its drinking water and will challenge to the Army’s decision to grant an easement, though the details were still being worked out, attorney Jan Hasselman said.

+The tribe has led protests that drew hundreds and at times thousands of people who dubbed themselves “water protectors” to an encampment near the crossing.
+ETP says the pipeline is safe.

-An environmental assessment conducted last year determined the crossing would not have a significant impact on the environment.
+An assessment conducted last year determined the crossing would not have a significant impact on the environment.
 However, then-Assistant Army Secretary for Civil Works Jo-Ellen Darcy on Dec.
 4 declined to issue permission for the crossing, saying a broader environmental study was warranted given the Standing Rock Sioux’s opposition.

 ETP called Darcy’s decision politically motivated and accused then-President Barack Obama’s administration of delaying the matter until he left office.
 The Corps launched a study of the crossing on Jan.
 18, two days before Obama left office, that could have taken up to two years to complete.
 President Donald Trump signed an executive action on Jan.
 24 telling the Corps to quickly reconsider Darcy’s decision.